IBM-Cloud/onboarding-osb/README.md

 ## Building and deploying in a single command

-The CLI tool also provides a single command that both builds and dpeloys the the broker app
+The CLI tool also provides a single command that both builds and deploys the the broker app

   For Cloud Foundry: